xchem/ProjectManagement/README.md

 1. Ensure all links are correctly set-up

 2. Discuss/clarify the specifications in the project if required.
+Comments on the Main Projects card can be converted into issues on the git repos project board, please do this.
+And actively resolve/hide comments once issues have been created or the main (first) comment has been updated if relevant.

-3. Assign additional members and outline steps required (these can become individual features/bug reports by referencing comments and linking to the corresponding git repos
+3. Assign additional members and outline steps required.
+These can become individual features/bug reports by referencing comments and linking to the corresponding git repos

 4. If handling a `PROJECT - NEEDS INIT`, either alter the issue to be mirror what the existing project look like, or close, link and archive the old issue into a new issue following developers instructions.

 ## Last Steps:
-Go to the [Main Projects Board](https://github.com/orgs/xchem/projects/1) and move the card to whereever it needs to go in from triage.
+Go to the [Main Projects Board](https://github.com/orgs/xchem/projects/1) and move the card to wherever it needs to go in from triage.